In this section

 You will not necessarily be told if the magistrate makes a default judgment.
 If you think a judgment has been made against you, you should check with the court and get legal advice quickly.

-See Step 4.
-Reaching an agreement in If you want to claim against the other driver of this guide for more information about mediation and dispute resolution.
+See step 4 If you want to claim against the other driver of this guide for more information about mediation and dispute resolution.
 If you have any questions, speak to a lawyer before deciding what to do.

 If you can't reach an agreement, the matter will need to go to trial.